Riemann Zero Mean Curvature Examples in Lorentz-Minkowski Space: Riemann ZMC examples foliated by circles contained in spacelike planes

-\begin{corollary} Let $M$ be a Riemann maximal example foliated by (pieces of) circles in parallel spacelike planes.
+\begin{corollary}[symmetry III] Let $M$ be a spacelike Riemann ZMC example foliated by pieces of circles contained in spacelike planes.
 Suppose that $M$ is bounded by a conelike point and a straight-line $L$ orthogonal to the plane $\Pi$.
-Then $M$ can be reflected across $L$ and repeated by translations about a discrete group obtaining a Riemann maximal example which is a periodic maximal surface foliated by (pieces of) circles, a discrete set of straight-lines in horizontal planes and a discrete set of conelike points.
-The surface is asymptotic to horizontal planes at the heights where are situated the straight-lines. \end{corollary}
+Then $M$ can be reflected across $L$ and repeated by translations obtaining a periodic maximal surface foliated by pieces of circles, a discrete set of straight-lines in horizontal planes and a discrete set of conelike points.
+Furthermore, the surface is asymptotic to horizontal planes at the heights where are situated the straight-lines. \end{corollary}

-Finally, we study the Riemann maximal examples that converge to a circle if $x_3\rightarrow 0$: surfaces of Proposition \ref{pr3}, case (2) and Proposition \ref{pr7}, case (2).
-These surfaces can be extended by reflection across $L$ by the Schwarz's reflection principle, obtaining a Riemann maximal example included in the slab $\{(x_1,x_2,x_3):0<x_3< 2z_0\}$ and the surface converges to two circles when $x_3\rightarrow 0$ and when $x_3\rightarrow 2z_0$.
+Finally, we study the spacelike Riemann ZMC examples that converge to a circle if $x_3\rightarrow 0$: see Theorem \ref{pr3}, case (2) and Theorem \ref{pr7}, case (3).
+In such a case, the surface can be extended by reflection across $L$ by the Schwarz's reflection principle, obtaining a spacelike Riemann ZMC example included in the slab $0<x_3< 2z_0$ and converging to two circles if $x_3\rightarrow 0$ and if $x_3\rightarrow 2z_0$.
 See figure \ref{fig7b}.

-\begin{corollary} Let $M$ be a Riemann maximal example foliated by (pieces of) circles in parallel spacelike planes.
-Suppose that $M$ is converges to a circle if $x_3\rightarrow 0$ and contains a straight-line $L$ orthogonal to the plane $\Pi$ at $x_3=z_0$.
-Then $M$ can be reflected across $L$ obtaining a Riemann maximal example contained in the slab $\{(x_1,x_2,x_3):0<x_3< 2z_0\}$ which is foliated by (pieces of) circles, contains a straight-line and converges to two circles if $x_3\rightarrow 0$ and $x_3\rightarrow 2z_0$.
+\begin{corollary} Let $M$ be a spacelike Riemann ZMC example foliated by pieces of circles contained in spacelike planes.
+Suppose that $M$ converges to a circle if $x_3\rightarrow 0$ and contains a straight-line $L$ orthogonal to the plane $\Pi$ at $x_3=z_0$.
+Then $M$ can be reflected across $L$ obtaining a spacelike surface contained in the slab $0<x_3< 2z_0$ and foliated by pieces of circles.
+Furthermore, the surface contains a straight-line and converges to two circles as $x_3\rightarrow 0$ and as $x_3\rightarrow 2z_0$.
 The surface is asymptotic to the horizontal plane that contains $L$. \end{corollary}